openhie/instant/core/kubernetes/README.md

 Before we proceed with creating our `Core Package` services, we need to ensure we are on the correct directory containing our bash setup scripts.

-Once you are in the correct working directory (`core/kubernetes`) we can proceed to create our core instant ohie deployment with the following command:
+Once you are in the correct working directory (`core/kubernetes`) we can proceed to create our core Instant OpenHIE deployment with the following command:

 ```bash
 ./main/k8s.sh up